-"(3) Classified in unclassified form but may contain a classified annex.
+"(3) CLASSIFIED INFORMATION.-The report shall be submitted in unclassified form but may contain a classified annex.

-- "(e) INSPECTOR GENERAL STUDY.-By not later than two years after the date of enactment of the Implementing Recommendations of the 9/11 Commission Act of 2007, the Inspector General of the Department shall conduct a study of the implementation of this section. - "(f) NATIONAL INFRASTRUCTURE PROTECTION CONSORTIUM.-The Secretary may establish a consortium to be known as the 'National Infrastructure Protection Consortium'.
+"(e) INSPECTOR GENERAL STUDY.-By not later than two years after the date of enactment of the Implementing Recommendations of the 9/11 Commission Act of 2007, the Inspector General of the Department shall conduct a study of the implementation of this section.

+"(f) NATIONAL INFRASTRUCTURE PROTECTION CONSORTIUM.-The Secretary may establish a consortium to be known as the 'National Infrastructure Protection Consortium'.
 The Consortium may advise the Secretary on the best way to identify, generate, organize, and maintain any database or list of systems and assets established by the Secretary, including the database established under subsection (a)(1) and the list established under subsection (a)(2).
 If the Secretary establishes the National Infrastructure Protection Consortium, the Consortium may-